gwiedeman/eadmachine/README.md

 EADMachine.xlsm is the spreadsheet template where you should enter data that describes your collection.
 Make sure to make a use copy of your spreadsheet and keep the original for additional collections.
 See the instructions below for entering data into the spreadsheet template.

 When you are finished filling the spreadsheet, save the collection as an .xml file.
-Excel will warn you that you will lose formatting information when doing this, but click ìcontinueî as seen below:
+Excel will warn you that you will lose formatting information when doing this, but click ‚Äúcontinue‚Äù as seen below:

 ![save as xml](docs/save_as_xml.png)
 ![format warning](docs/format_warning.png)